Electron EDM and LFV decays in the light of Muon $(g-2)_\mu$ with U(2) flavor symmetry: Introduction

 The paper is organized as follows.
-In section \ref{sec:data constraints}, we discuss the experimental constraints for Wilson coefficients of the leptonic dipole operator.
-In section \ref{U2 model}, we present our framework of the $U(2)$ flavor model.
-In section \ref{numerical}, numerical discussions are presented.
+In section \ref{sec:data constraints}, we discuss the experimental constraints on the Wilson coefficients of the leptonic dipole operator.
+Section \ref{U2 model} presents our framework of the $U(2)$ flavor model.
+Section \ref{numerical} provides numerical discussions.
 The summary and discussion are devoted to section \ref{summary}.
 In Appendix \ref{appen:exp}, the experimental constraints of the relevant Wilson coefficients of the leptonic dipole operator are presented.
 In Appendix \ref{YLLRR}, the $3\times 3$ Yukawa matrices, $YY^\dagger$ and $Y^\dagger Y$, are given explicitly.